mozilla-services/tecken/docs/download.rst

 Ignore Patterns
 ===============

-Certain files are repeatedly queried for by we know with confidence that not only is it never in our symbol stores, it's also not worth logging that it couldn't be found.
+We know with confidence users repeatedly query certain files that are never in our symbol stores.
+We can ignore them to suppress logging that they couldn't be found.

 Right now, this is maintained as a configurable blacklist but is hard coded inside the ``_ignore_symbol`` code in ``tecken.download.views``.